Home

 6. Lack of follow through

-7. Forget appointments
+7. Forgets appointments

 8. Tendency to hyper focus (can’t break out of it)